emerald-mopeds/emerald-mopeds/PRESS-RELEASE.md

 ## Lance-a-lot ##

-## A simple tool for freelance workers to keep track of jobs and clients. ##
+## A simple tool for freelance workers to help manage time, jobs and clients. ##

 ## Summary ##
   Keep track of your freelance jobs and clients in one place!
 Start by adding a client.
 Then add a job.
 Now you can view your jobs and/or clients.

 ## Problem ##
-  Keeping track of all your freelance jobs and hours spent can be a hassle, especially when the information is on all sorts of different spreadsheets.
+  Keeping track of all your freelance jobs and hours spent can be a hassle, especially when the information is on all sorts of different spreadsheets and email chains.

 ## Solution ##
   Lance-a-lot keeps all your data in one place and makes it easily sortable.
 It also lets you keep track of your hours right in the app.